iorobertob/booking/README.md

 # Booking System

-## IMMEDIATE TODOs before current release
-* not loading borrower info in calendar
-* delete "cart_bulk"?
-* remove /book_bulk, but re-assign the cart functions
+## TODO:
+* add the lmta email to the booking item, for if they change and falsify identity
+* for the pages that need admin privileges, now there is duplicate with decorator and logic inside the function. check that.
+* Turn add item and other mini pages into modals
+* Add logic to refuse overlapping lending of booked items.
+* Tidy up emailing process once the bcc bug is fixed on mailersend
+* Aggregate all booked items at once under the same booking model instance.
+In this case the booking instance should contain sub dicts for items with their own borrow dates. this must be backwards compatible. this shoul be for version 3.0
+* network on LMTA_guest ????
+* Find out if it is really necessary to send the booked dates back and forth or is it ok to handle all of that in the session.
+* Look for DATATABLES ALTERNATIVE
+* Why is create_admin_user() where it is in the __main__ of main.py?
+* refactor, url for book_cart and for book are always the same, no need to pass them as data to the CUSTOM MODAL JS script
+* fix LOCALHOST logic so it can be set from __main__
 * when typing data into the modal contact details there are errors in the console, what are those? = icloud passwords cannot deal with dynamicly created modals.
-* delete book_item_modal.html and book_item_modal_add_to_cart.html
-* table overflows, does not scale well. it is not reactive when mid size window.
-* the return date flatpickr is failing in bulk book, not updating after selection of borrow date
-* on the cart page why is it showing the modal even though there should be borrower info in the session.
-* add autofill with borrower info from the session, save in a cookie also
-* booking email is now only showing the first email of a bulk booking
-* delete book_bulk_modal.html and book_bulk.html
-* from home, error when booking directly, fill email without .com and email and phone seem to be swapped.
-* UnboundLocalError: cannot access local variable 'all_booking_dates' where it is not associated with a value -> from booking directly from home

-## TODO:
-* add "add to cart" on home page
-* cart interface for phone.
-* empty booking bug
-* Delete button on home page is dangerous, move elsewhere or make a safety check
+* Delete button on home page is dangerous, move elsewhere or make a safety check (deleteSelectedItems)
-* make an admin page for all the bookings / lent instances
-* cross to close alerts on modals.
-* Ask for email AND phone from borrowers
-* Improve add to cart functionality, does not need name and contact every time. only on checkout.
-* on cart table add links to the name or id of the items.
-* Take add_to_cart functionality out of item_details (why is it there) and
-* send email on aceptance or denial of bookings !!! important
-* write a comment on why booking was denied
-* specify if the status is clearly lent OR booked, not together
 * keep on sending reminders to return item for a long as it is "lent" and include that if its returned please ask the admin to mark it so.
-* make list of booked items separately.
 * When adding items, the locations should be on a dropdown menu.
 * return to same page search/filter conditions when going back.
 * Send only one aggregated reminder email, not one per borrowed item.
 * Decide whether or not to send remidner email to admins.?
-* Add cart - DONE
-* Add discard X button to flash messages
-* Bulk delete, by checking a box
+* Bulk delete, by checking a box?
-* Bulk deny booking, by checking a box
+* Bulk deny booking, by checking a box.
+* Mark as lent or returned in bulk
-* Grouping items and show qty available ?
+* Grouping items and show qty available
 * Categories
 * Booking rooms in the same website.
 * Connect to Google calendar
 * Note on return about state of item
 * Comments on items page
-* Some items are not bookable.
+* Some items whould be not bookable.
 * Add [random] colours to booking table to display on the fullcalendar
-* Add the possibility to mark as lent or returned in bulk somehow
-* Migrate to Django?
-* Add policy text.
-* Tidy up emailing process once the bcc bug is fixed on mailersend
-* add a back button in the modal for booking that comes from home page.
-* network on LMTA_guest
-* on bookings db table we have "borrower_email" but in some code we have "borrower_email". rewrite
-* DRY up the code, specially with the re-use of js scripts and functions between abstracted files and html templates
-* Find out if it is really necessary to send the booked dates back and forth or is it ok to handle all of that in the session.
-* Look for DATATABLES ALTERNATIVE
-* Why is create_admin_user() where it is in the __main__ of main.py?
+* Check password created with MS Login

 ## DB migration